 The Mormon faith emerged from that spiritual hothouse of the 19th century—the Second Great Awakening.
 Its founder, Joseph Smith, Jr., was born in 1805 in Vermont to a poor farming family.
 They moved all over but ended up living in Palmyra, NY, smack in the heart of a region so hot with the flames of religious revival that it was nicknamed “the Burned-Over District.”

 Joseph’s parents were religious, but not “church people.”
-They were interested in dreams, folk magic, always searching for a religion that felt right and not finding it.
+They were interested in dreams and folk magic, always searching for a religion that felt right but not finding it.

 Joseph Smith Jr. carried on this tradition.
-He claimed he could use seer stones, magical stones that some believed worked a bit like crystal balls, to find buried treasure.
+He claimed he could use seer stones—magical stones that some believed worked a bit like crystal balls—to find buried treasure.
 He also used a divining rod, another popular treasure-hunting tool of this time.
-So, this was a young man who was always on the make, and he believed that the supernatural world would help him in his mission.
-And we’ll see that a very unusual kind of buried treasure would play an important role in how he came to found the Mormon church.
+Smith was a young man who was always on the make, and he believed that the supernatural world would help him in his mission.
+It was a very unusual kind of buried treasure that would play an important role in how he came to found the Mormon church.

 In the spring of 1820, when he was 14, Smith went into the woods where he could be alone, and there he had a vision.
 He saw a pillar of light, and God and Jesus spoke to him, mourning the state of the world and religious disagreement.

 Smith didn’t immediately tell his family about his vision.
-He did tell a Methodist minister, who was aghast and told him there was no such thing as visions (after all, the vision had asserted that all churches are corrupt, so no wonder the minister called it a fraud).
+He did tell a Methodist minister, who was aghast, and told him there was no such thing as visions.
+After all, the vision had asserted that all churches are corrupt; it was not a wonder the minister called it a fraud.
 In 1823, when he was 17, he went to his room and prayed that God would forgive his sins.
 Suddenly his room was filled with a bright light, and beside his bed stood an angel dressed in a white robe.
 This was the angel Moroni, who told Smith that God had “a work” for him to do.

-Now we get to the treasure: Moroni led him to uncover a book of golden plates buried in a hill near his home.
-Deposited with the plates were two stones fastened to a breastplate, called Urim and Thummim, described as “two smooth three-cornered diamonds set in glass, and the glasses were set in silver bows.”
-Imagine them as a pair spectacles fastened to a knight’s chest armour.
+Moroni led him to uncover a book of golden plates buried in a hill near his home.
+Deposited with the plates were two stones fastened to a breastplate, called Urim and Thummim, described as “two smooth three-cornered diamonds set in glass, and the glasses were set in silver bows”—the treasure at last.
+Imagine them as a pair spectacles fastened to a knight’s chest armor.
 These served as seer stones that God had prepared to aid Joseph in his translation of the book.

-Moroni didn’t actually allow Smith to remove the plates, and made him keep coming back to the same spot once a year every year for more teaching until finally 4 years later, when he was allowed to borrow them.
+Moroni didn’t allow Smith to remove the plates, and made him keep returning to the same spot once a year, every year, for more instruction until four years later, when he was allowed to borrow them.

-Mormons accept this account; non-Mormons say that either Smith was really good at mesmerizing these men, or they were in on the fraud.
+Mormons accept this account; non-Mormons say that either Smith was good at mesmerizing these men or they were in on the fraud.